Rohonc Codex: 2010 to present

-Láng assessed these possibilities systematically in his publications with the help of historical analogies.

 In 2010, Gábor Tokai published a series of three short articles in the Hungarian popular science weekly, Élet és Tudomány.
 Tokai tried to date the codex by finding historical analogies of the imagery of the drawings.
-Although he brought up numerous valuable observations, his conclusions were somewhat vague.
-Nevertheless, his research was the first of its kind.
 Tokai could not rule out the possibility of a hoax, but he (like Locsmándi) insisted that whatever be the case, the text has regularities that strongly suggest a meaning.
-Several months later Tokai also published two similarly short articles in which he started to give meaning to specific code chunks.
+Several months later Tokai also published two further short articles in which he started to give meaning to specific code chunks.
 He based his arguments mainly on character strings that appear in pictures (such as the INRI inscription on the cross).
 He claimed to have identified the codes of the four evangelists in biblical references, built up of an evangelist's name and a number, possibly some kind of chapter number.
 Based on Gyürk's and Locsmándi's work he also showed that many of the four-digit numbers in the text are year numbers, using presumably a peculiar Anno Mundi epoch.

 Simultaneous with, and independently from Tokai, Levente Zoltán Király made significant progress in describing some structural elements of the code.
-In 2011 he demonstrated a method for cutting down the text into sentences with a good probability.
+In 2011, he demonstrated a method for cutting down the text into sentences with a good probability.
 He identified a 7-page section split by numbered headings, with the whole section preceded by its table of contents.
 Like Tokai, Király also discovered the codes of the four evangelists, and in addition he provided a persuasive argument for a "chapter heading system" in the codex that contains biblical references.
 He also dealt with the overall structure of the codex, showing that the chapter structure is not present in the first fourth of the book, partly because that part contains the long, continuous narration of the passion of Jesus Christ.